Arad7/Onering-sdk-demo/README.md

 The app uses clean CLI output and handles both developer and user experience thoughtfully.

-## How to integret with the application:
+## How to integrate with the application:
 Upon running the program, a menu will appear asking which resource you'd like to fetch:
    ```
    What would you like to fetch?